 An ancient discipline hailing from ancient India, yoga is a great tool to keep both your mind and body calm and healthy.
-Regardless of how busy and hectic life gets, if you’re going to practice at least one exercise a day, it might as well be yoga.
+Regardless of how busy life gets, if you’re going to practice at least one exercise a day, it might as well be yoga, even if it is online yoga classes.
 That said, read on to find out what putting 15 minutes aside a day can do for your overall health.

 Benefits of daily yoga

 Aids weight management

 Yoga is a great toning exercise and, as a result, it helps to speed up your metabolism.
 This then forces the body to burn fat, which can then lead to weight loss.